AlwaysUp Frequently Asked Questions

 rest assured that these page faults have zero performance impact on your system.

-As such, they can be safely ignored.
+As such, you can safely ignore them.

 Does AlwaysUp consume significant resources when monitoring my application?